The answer is, no. Not really.

 But seriously, do not feel like you are going to piss off the server if you leave nothing.
-Unlike the United States, waitstaff are professionals with salaries, they are decently paid and make a good (and sometimes excellent) living.
+Unlike in the United States, the waitstaff is professionals with salaries, they are decently paid and make a good (and sometimes excellent) living.

 A few other tipping situations:

-– If you ever going to the theater, you will be escorted to your seat (usually by women).
+- If you ever go to the theater, you will be escorted to your seat (usually by women).
 She will expect a pourboire (tip) which is usually 1-2 Euros per person.